You are here

 - Medicines Safety Update

-The TGA's reporting system for adverse drug reactions began in the late 1960's with the computerised database dating back to November 1972.
-At the end of 2010 there were approximately 233,300 reports of suspected adverse drug reactions in the database.
+The TGA's reporting system for adverse events began in the late 1960's with the computerised database dating back to November 1972.
+At the end of 2011 there were approximately 247,000 reports of suspected adverse events in the database.

 The TGA applies a causality rating for the reaction(s) and in some cases requests further clinical or laboratory information from the reporter to allow causality to be assessed.
 Medical officers review serious reports and staff in OPR regularly analyse reporting data to identify potential safety signals.